IBridgePy on Mac and IBridgePy on Ubuntu are available!

 Dear IBridgePy users,

 Thank you very much for your patience.
-Finally, IBridgePy on Mac and IBridgePy on Ubuntu are available.
+Finally, IBridgePy on Mac and IBridgePy on Ubuntu are available for download.
 Both of them are based on native python 2.7 64-bit, not anaconda python.
+These Mac Ubuntu available versions provide full functionality for your trading needs.

 Best,